pythonjobs/jobs/README.md

 This jobs board is generated automatically from this git repository, and hosted using github pages.

 All adverts are held as markdown files, with an added header, under the jobs/ directory.
-Jobs files should look something like this:
+Jobs files should look something like this, but with the appropriate text inserted in place of the expressions in angle brackets:

 ```
 ---